jairoruizsaenz/jairoruizsaenz/README.md

 ###

 My name is Jairo, I'm an Engineer from Colombia.
-I'm into data visualization, Machinne Learning, Web Development, Bikes and Pizza 🍕
+I'm into data visualization, ML, Web Development, Bikes and Pizza 🍕

 - 🔭 I’m currently working on a Django project
 - 📚 I’m currently learning about Data Science, Web development and Cloud computing